shashankarya9999/VECC-Summer-Internship/DESCRIPTION.md

   - Trying to display Hello World using UART on Zynq Processor on Xilinx Zedboard using Xilinx Vivado and Xilinx Vitis[To be continued]
     - Created Block Design and then generated bitstream in Vivado
     - Exported Hardware design in Vivado
-    - Made Platform & Application project from exported ```.xsa```file in Vitis
+    - Made Platform & Application project from exported ```.xsa``` file in Vitis
     - Wrote simple "Hello World" in Vitis, build project and lauch on hardware
     - ERROR: Nothing was showing up on the serial terminal, even after doing the aforementioned steps[To be continued]
       - Tried with software like putty and minicom to observe serial terminal but same error crept in
-      - checked the USB port to see if it was working properly but it was not the issue
+      - checked the USB port to see if it was working properly(using a loopback connector<sup>*</sup> in a USB to RS-232 cable) but it was not the issue
       - checked the two connections(one to PROG and other to UART) to the board and the power connection, but no issue there

 <strong>Day 4 - </strong>```22/05/25```